Diego López (Spanish footballer, born 1981): Galicia

 López made three appearances for the unofficial Galicia team, starting with their first game for 75 years on 29 December 2005.
 They won 3–2 against Uruguay in Santiago de Compostela.

 Style of play

-López was a commanding and well-rounded goalkeeper, with a large and imposing physique, strong leadership qualities and good handling, which facilitated him in coming out to claim crosses.
-Possessing quick reactions, concentration and a good positional sense, he was also an effective shot-stopper.
+López was a well-rounded goalkeeper, with a large physique, strong leadership qualities and good handling, which facilitated him in coming out to claim crosses.
+He possessed quick reactions, concentration and a positional sense, also being an effective shot-stopper.

 López was known in particular for his ball control, distribution and speed when rushing off his line to anticipate opponents.

 Personal life

 López married Iria Otero on 11 June 2011, fathering three children.